 Grouped in Aggregation, Numeric, Granularity, Logical, and Filters tabs, there are MAQL operators, functions, and keywords that you can click to use in your metric definitions.
 Each function also features a usage example to help you create your metrics.
 For more information, see MAQL Expression Reference .

-On the right-hand side, you find the Project Element Sidebar that lists the project's elements (facts, metrics, attributes, attribute values, and variables) - all in the form of snippets that you can insert directly into your metric's definition.
+On the right-hand side, you find the Element Sidebar that lists the workspace's elements (facts, metrics, attributes, attribute values, and variables) - all in the form of snippets that you can insert directly into your metric's definition.

 You can type MAQL syntax directly into the Metric Editor text field and you can also copy/paste syntax elements from other metrics.
-However, you must use the Project Element Sidebar to add project elements like facts, metrics, attributes, attribute values, and variables to your metric.
+However, you must use the Element Sidebar to add workspace elements like facts, metrics, attributes, attribute values, and variables to your metric.

 To add the element into your metric, simply expand the desired element type, select the element, and double-click it or click Add Selected.

-Clicking the colored ellipses opens the project element sidebar to the appropriate directory.
-From there, you can select the project element should be inserted into the syntax.
+Clicking the colored ellipses opens the workspace element sidebar to the appropriate directory.
+From there, you can select the workspace element should be inserted into the syntax.

 Write Your First Metrics